 Accessible Beige is one of Sherwin Williams’ top paint colors, and for good reason.
 It’s an excellent choice if you’re looking for a neutral that has a bit more saturation and warmth, while still having that slight gray base to tone it down.

-I discovered this paint color when choosing between colors for my recent kitchen remodel.
+I discovered SW Drift of Mist when choosing between colors for my kitchen remodel.

 It is very similar in tone to Repose Gray lightened by 50%, making it a wonderful light and airy color.

 However, in certain light, it has a distinct green cast.
-For this reason, I think it would be better suited on am individual room basis, and not as a whole house color.
+For this reason, I think it would be better suited on an individual room basis, and not as a whole house color.

 It has just enough green in it to stop it from ever feeling cold.
 In fact, it’s my number one choice for east and west facing rooms that can feel cold and dark at one end of the day and warm and sunny at the other end.